Third jersey: Major League Baseball

 After decades of wearing the same uniforms, Major League Baseball teams began to experiment with numerous designs in the early 1970s, ranging from popular designs (such as the Oakland Athletics' pullover jerseys that most MLB teams later adopted) and not so popular (such as the Chicago White Sox wearing shorts, or the Cleveland Indians wearing all red).

 Among such designs that were also tested were third jerseys, to break the traditional mold that baseball teams wear white uniforms at home, and gray on the road.
 This began in 1972 when the A's flamboyant owner, Charles O. Finley, introduced new uniforms to the team.
 Taking after the lead of the Pittsburgh Pirates, the jerseys were pullover spandex that would later catch on in MLB (though this would be phased out by the early 1990s in favor of the more traditional button-down jerseys), but by going one step further than the Pirates, the A's introduced alternate gold and green jerseys.
 The gold jerseys, lighter in color, were considered "home" alternates while the darker green jerseys were considered "away" alternates.

 Soon, many teams caught on with different colored jerseys.
 The Pirates even went as far as to having a rotation of which jerseys to wear, matching white pinstriped, gold, and black pants to wear with jerseys of the same color.
 The white pinstripes were later phased out in favor of solid white.

 The New York Yankees have generally shunned the practice of third jerseys.
 The Yankees wore three different jerseys in 1911, 1916, and most recently in 1943 according to the Dressed to the Nines database maintained by the National Baseball Hall of Fame.
 In recent years, the Yankees have worn throwback uniforms for single games in 1996 and 2012.
+The Detroit Tigers also do not have a third jersey, but on May 7, 1995, the team wore an alternate navy jersey with a tiger stepping through a white old English "D" as their logo.
+It was the only time that team wore a third jersey.
 Third jerseys otherwise remain popular in baseball today, either as an alternate design or as a throwback known as "Turn Back the Clock Night."
 The Milwaukee Brewers, for example, have worn a variation of their 1978–1993 home uniforms for every Friday home game.
 In 1999, the Seattle Mariners hosted the Kansas City Royals for a game where both teams wore "futuristic" uniforms meant to represent the year 2027 (what will be the Mariners 50th season).
 The "Turn Ahead The Clock" promotion was so successful that it was copied the next year by 20 MLB teams, this time representing the year 2021 (due to sponsorship by the real estate company Century 21); however, the jerseys were roundly ridiculed and have not been seen since.